hyprland-community/hyprls/README.md

 ## Usage

+### With Neovim

+_Combine with [The tree-sitter grammar for Hyprlang](https://github.com/tree-sitter-grammars/tree-sitter-hyprlang) for syntax highlighting._

-Neovim example: add this to your `init.lua`:
+Add this to your `init.lua`:

 ```lua
 -- Hyprlang LSP